API Reference

 });

-The cancelConversion() method cancels a conversion triggered during the current visit.
+The cancelConversion() method cancels a conversion that you triggered during the current visit.
 This method cannot cancel conversions from previous visits.

 Arguments